ethanwicker/ethanwicker.github.io/_posts/2021-03-04-regularization-ridge-regression-lasso-002.md

 ---
 layout: post
 title: "Regularization via Ridge Regression and the Lasso #2"
-subtitle: A Working Example using scikit-learn, GridSearchCV, seaborn and statsmodels
+subtitle: A working example using scikit-learn, GridSearchCV, seaborn and statsmodels
 comments: false
 ---